Bestande/ethz-summary-of-credits/README.md

 - Shortname
 - Password
-- Fetch function, on the server pass `require('node-fetch')`, in React Native you can pass the global `fetch`
+- Fetch function, on the server first require `require('isomorphic-fetch')` then pass the global `fetch`, in React Native you can pass the global `fetch`.
 - Progress function, for example `progress => console.log(progress)`

 ## Example